Yvand/AzureRM-Templates/Templates/SharePoint-ADFS/README.md

 * [Azure Bastion](https://azure.microsoft.com/en-us/services/azure-bastion/) if you set parameter addAzureBastion to 'Yes'.
 * RDP protocol if you set parameter addPublicIPToVMs to 'Yes'.
 Each machine will have a public IP, a DNS name, and will be reachable from Internet.

-All subnets connected to a virtual machine are protected by a Network Security Group that allows only RDP port from Internet.
+In any case, all subnets connected to a virtual machine are protected by a Network Security Group that allows only RDP port from Internet.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FYvand%2FAzureRM-Templates%2Fdev%2FTemplates%2FSharePoint-ADFS%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>